 Increased efficiency of fleets and drivers

-Advanced technologies applied to fleet maintenance can improve the entire repair network.
+Using ai for fleet maintenance software as well as applying other advanced technologies to fleet management can improve the entire repair network.
 Continuously monitoring each vehicle results in individual vehicle profiles, which makes it easier for technicians to perform repairs and take preventive measures to avoid related issues.
 As a result, fleets avoid losing their equipment for extended periods to detect all malfunctions while drivers avoid incidents on the road.

 Fuel economy and smart resource planning

 Fuel is the second biggest expense in the trucking business.
 And proper maintenance can save fuel.
 For example, by monitoring the pressure of the inlet and outlet can increase air throughput of the filters and their cleanness.
-An AI system can detect differences in pressure because of regen, which happens more often when the filter is clogged as ash and soot are not burning with fuel.
+By combining AI and fleet management, you can detect differences in pressure because of regen, which happens more often when the filter is clogged as ash and soot are not burning with fuel.
 In such a way, the system can show when a diesel filter should be replaced even before the monitoring system sends a DTC.

 Advice to fleet companies on the way to predictive fleet maintenance